The shit blog of Paul Chris Jones

 Then he unhooked a little plastic radio from his trousers and started barking orders into it as if it were a real working police radio.
 "I need backup!
 Bad guy has escape from prison!
 Send me the army and SEND ME THE FIGHTER JETS!"

-I don't know what the escaped convict thought when he saw my six-year-old brother making "pew pew" noises with his toy gun and demanding military support over his plastic radio.
-Perhaps he thought my brother was a real policeman from a special dwarf unit.
-Or perhaps he thought, "Shit, that kid's got a gun!
-I'm going back to my cell where it's safe."
+I don't know what the escaped convicts thought when they saw my six-year-old brother making "pew pew" noises with his toy gun and demanding military support over his plastic radio.

-After a lot of cajoling from the prison staff, the prisoner reluctantly climbed back down the wall and returned to his cell, presumably with a heavy heart and even heavier chains.
-And a lengthened prison sentence.
+But after a lot of cajoling from the prison staff, the prisoners reluctantly climbed back down the wall and returned to their cells, presumably with a heavy heart and even heavier chains.

 But my dad was the most disappointed of all.
 He couldn't hide his disgust at the anticlimactic ending.
-He had wanted to see the prisoner break his arms and legs.
-He went back inside to watch Coronation Street.
+He went back inside to watch Coronation Street instead.

 The prison closed in 2002 because of the danger to the community.
-It's now a psychiatric hospital instead.
+It's now a psychiatric hospital.

 < Previous